 You might have the best content you’ve ever created for your podcast recorded and ready to go.
-But, if your show’s sound quality isn’t up to standard, you run the risk of losing listeners at the midway point.
-And, if it’s an issue that continues, you could see your listener numbers dropping at a rapid rate.
+But, if your show’s sound quality isn’t up to standard, you risk losing listeners at the midway point.
+And, if it’s an issue that continues, you could see your listener numbers dropping rapidly.

-So, how do you ensure that every episode of your podcast sounds crystal clear and ear-pleasing from week to week?
-Good quality recording equipment is a great place to start.
-However, microphones, headphones, and audio interfaces are just one half of the battle.
+So, how do you ensure that every podcast episode sounds crystal clear and ear-pleasing from week to week?
+Good-quality recording equipment is a great place to start.
+However, microphones, headphones, and audio interfaces are just half the battle.

 You need to ensure that you’ve got some top-notch recording software installed on your podcasting PC.
 There are loads to choose from, but two of the most popular are Voicemeeter and Banana.

 But what’s the difference between them?
 And most importantly, which is better when it comes to recording a professional-sounding podcast?

 Below, we’ll take an in-depth look at each of them and decide, once and for all, the superior of the two.

 - 1 What is Voicemeeter?

 - 2 What is Banana?